ImmutableSoft/AutoLM/README.md

 Be sure to link your application with AutoLm (-lautolm) as well as any dependencies (curl, openssl, etc.).
-See the TestApplication for an example of the these for your build environment.
+See the TestApplication for an example for your build environment.
 More details on AutoLM is described below when discussing the command line tools.
 In general, the Activate command uses AutoLmInit() and AutoLmCreateLicense() within the AutoLm library, while the Validate command uses AutoLmInit() and AutoLmValidateLicense().

 # Command Tools for Scripting Languages